Call center quality assurance (QA) separates the high-performing call centers from the bare minimum folks.

 By ensuring quality at every stage of your customer processes, you’re a step closer to resolving problems and retaining more customers.

-This is why a robust quality assurance plan for your call center is essential for businesses dedicated to customer service.
+This is why a robust quality assurance plan for your call center is essential to delivering exceptional customer service.

 Quality assurance (QA) is the process call centers follow to ensure all customers receive the best possible customer experience.